 When entering a Domestic Violence Protection Order (DVPO), the court is not permitted to enter a mutual order, but under RCW 26.50.060 (4) and (5), the court is permitted to realign the designation of the parties where the court finds the original petitioner is the actual perpetrator of violence or stalking.

 A family law attorney can represent you in the restraining order hearing.
 We can also represent you in any related family law cases that occur at the same time.
 The rules for terminating or modifying a restraining order after notice and a hearing are complicated.
-The courts in the State of Washington have wide discretion to decide whether or
+The courts in the State of Washington have wide discretion to decide whether to modify or terminate an order after it has been entered.

 Attorneys for Restraining Orders in King County, Washington